cgreenhalgh/musiccodes/docs/fileformat.md

 - MIDI message, starting `data:text/x-midi-hex,`, e.g. `data:text/x-midi-hex,903a7f` (note on 60 channel 1) (todo)
 - OSC message, starting `osc.udp:///` (todo)
 - on load, `event:load`
-- on start of note stream, `event:start`
+- on start of note stream, `event:start:PROJECTIONNAME` where `PROJECTIONNAME` is the name of the note projection in which the stream has started.
-- on end of note stream, `event:end`
+- on end of note stream, `event:end:PROJECTIONNAME`

 (- on partial match of marker (todo, TBD) `event:match:TITLE:DEGREE`, which might include parameters in format `{{NAME}}` which cannot include `/` or `:`.)